paris-swc/python-testing-debugging-profiling/01-testing-exceptions.md

 TypeError: Can only re-scale numerical data.
 ~~~

+> ## Catch all {.challenge}
+> Sometimes it is not obvious what type of exception to catch and an easy
+> solution seems to be to catch *any* exception with `except Exception`.
+Why is
+> this not a good idea?

 > ## Checking or trying? {.challenge}
 > What is the advantage of using `try`/`except` over an explicit type check?
 > Compare these two functions that return the minimum and maximum as a tuple: